-Justice Connection Legal Network
+Justice Connection Pro Bono Legal Network

 How It Works

-Attorney volunteers in the Legal Network who represent employees in employment-related matters completed comprehensive training in federal sector employment law from leaders in the field, and will receive ongoing support from seasoned practitioners.
+Attorney volunteers in the Legal Network who represent employees in employment-related matters completed comprehensive training in federal sector employment law from leaders in the field, and receive ongoing support from seasoned practitioners.
 Volunteers who represent employees in investigations are experts in this area of law.

 Access Support & Join Our Network